-The actual ingredient, a can of sweetened condensed milk water to set the can in and cook it.
+The actual ingredient, a can of sweetened condensed milk and water to set the can in and cook it.
 That's strictly amazing.
 You end up with a sauce that's so delicious you'll want to put it on top of every dessert.

 Secondly, you need to make certain you have enough warm water in the cooker to be above the can by at least one or two inches.
-Finally, and most importantly, don't forget the cool down time after it's done.
-While you might want to open the can immediately—DON'T!!!
+Finally, and most importantly, don't forget the cool it down time after it's done.
+While you might want to open the can immediately---DON'T!!!

 Once cool, it's safe to open it.
 The final “must do” is to remove the creamy, caramel-like substance from the can if you're not going to use it right away and transfer it to an air-tight container or jar with a lid.

 You'll find so many wonderful ways to use this sauce, whether it's to make your morning coffee a special treat, turn graham crackers or ice cream into an elegant dessert or drizzle over crepes.
 You can thin it by adding milk, darken it by cooking a couple hours longer or store it in the fridge and warm it for a treat when guests arrive.
 It also makes an excellent gift that's inexpensive and thoughtful.

 1 Put the condensed milk cans in a slow cooker.

 2 Fill them with water until the water is about 1" above the cans.

 3 Set your slow cooker for 8 hours on low.

 4 Once it's done, take them off using thongs and let it cool OR you can submerge the cans in cold water to cool down before opening.